bcicen/slackn/README.md

 # slack-notify
-A small daemon for sending slack message event notifications via dbus.
+A small example of a daemon to read from slack RTM api and send event notifications via dbus.

 Sends notifications for messages, but there is much room for improvement